-One of the things I enjoy doing in Tokyo is browsing Google Maps for the Buddhist swastika symbol (卐) – not to be confused with the Nazi version – which show where temples and shrines are located.
+One of the things I enjoy doing in Tokyo is browsing Google Maps for the Buddhist swastika symbol (卐) – not to be confused with the Nazi version – which shows where temples and shrines are located.
 Since many of them can be hidden away down small streets and alleys it’s a great way to explore the neighbourhood.

 Close to where I live I came across Gokoku-ji (護国寺) – an impressive temple built in 1681 that is notable for surviving the American air raids during World War II, whereas most other historical sites in Tokyo were turned into rubble.